hotschedules/slate/source/includes/bodhicloud/gettingstarted.md

 ## Exploring the APIDocs

 Once logged into the APIDocs you can both explore the provided types and their respective restful verbs: GET, PUT, DELETE, PATCH.
+The APIDocs are much more than API Documentation, it is a powerful interactive tool that allows the developer and/or administrator to create, update, delete data as well as manage the schema for their organization.

 - Click BodhiType
 - Click GET /resources/BodhiType